 (1) The engineer shall approve the grade prior to placement of the base.
-Approval of the grade shall be in accordance with applicable provisions of the Standard Specifications.
+Approval of the grade shall be according to applicable provisions of the standard specifications.

 Add the following to standard spec 305.3.2.2:

 (3) Compact the 1 1/4-Inch dense graded base to a minimum of 93.0% of the material target density.
 Ensure that adequate moisture is present during placement and compaction operations to prevent segregation and to help achieve compaction.